todayisnow/AWS/ec2.md

    - **Storage**: Configure the storage settings for your instance.
    - **Tags**: Add any tags to your instance for easy identification.
    - **User data**: is a script or commands that are executed when an EC2 instance is launched.
 It allows you to customize the configuration of your instance during startup.
 User data can be used to install software, configure settings, and perform various tasks to prepare the instance for its intended purpose.
-        - Here's an example of user data script that installs Apache web server and starts it on an EC2 instance running a Linux-based operating system:
+        - Example of user data script that installs Apache web server and starts it on an EC2 instance running a Linux-based operating system:
           ```bash
           #!/bin/bash
           yum update -y                      # Update package repositories